ManyuanLuo/thatskaka/Readme.md

 # Hello, Friends! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 😀 My name is Manyuan Luo, but feel free to call me Kaka.
 📚 I'm currently studying at the graduate school in Columbia University.
+I graduated from Cornell University with a concentration in Public Administration(MPA);
+I had a bachelor's degree at Nanjing University (China) studying German and an exchange year at Georg-August Göttingen in Germany

 ## ⚙️Technique